ajhenley/gitbook/compound_boolean_expressions.md

 ###Compound Boolean Expressions

-<p>Sometimes we want to use logic more complicated than just &ldquo;less than&rdquo; or &ldquo;equal to&rdquo;.
+Sometimes we want to use logic more complicated than just &ldquo;less than&rdquo; or &ldquo;equal to&rdquo;.
 Project managers are constantly asking for software to be developed.
 And they want it to be done quickly, for minimal cost and at the highest quality.
 The rule is: **We can make it fast, cheap or good.
 Pick two**.

 ```java
  import java.util.Scanner;